Tencent’s Stock Touches Four-Year High as Second-Quarter Earnings Beat on AI-Driven Growth

 / SOURCE: Yicai

 (Yicai) Aug.
-14 -- Shares of Tencent Holdings climbed to the highest in more than four years after the Chinese internet giant reported a strong financial performance in the second quarter of the year, thanks to the further implementation of artificial intelligence in games and marketing.
+14 -- Shares of Tencent Holdings, China’s most valuable company, reached their highest in more than four years after the internet giant posted better-than-expected earnings for the second quarter, thanks to further artificial intelligence enhancements at its gaming and advertising businesses.

-“Our games performed well in terms of users and revenue as evergreen games such as Honor of Kings and Peacekeeper Elite evolve into platforms while increasing their usage of AI, and as new games such as Delta Force broke out,” said Pony Ma, Tencent’s chairman and chief executive officer.
-“Our marketing services revenue sustained rapid growth as we upgraded our advertising foundation model, leading to better performance of advertisements across our traffic platforms.”
+“Our games performed well in terms of users and revenue as evergreen games such as Honor of Kings and Peacekeeper Elite evolve into platforms while increasing their usage of AI, and as new games such as Delta Force broke out,” said Chairman and Chief Executive Pony Ma.

-Tencent has enough chips to train and continuously upgrade its AI models, President Martin Lau said during the earnings conference call.
-The firm is improving the inference efficiency of AI through extensive software-level optimizations to be able to carry out more workloads but with the same number of chips, he added.
+The company has enough chips to train and continuously upgrade its AI models, President Martin Lau said on its earnings conference call.
+Tencent is boosting AI inference efficiency through software optimizations, enabling more workloads to run on the same chip capacity, he added.

 Editors: Dou Shicong, Futura Costaglione